csiro-fair/marimba/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments

-The inception of MarImBA was at CSIRO in 2021 and much of the initial design and implementation took place at the CSIRO 2022 [Image Data Collection and Delivery Hackathon](/docs/hackathon.md).
+This project has been developed in collaboration between CSIRO and MBARI, two leading institutions in marine science and technology.
+The conceptual foundation of Marimba was formulated at CSIRO in late 2022.
+Substantial elements of its initial design and implementation were created during the CSIRO Image Data Collection and Delivery Hackathon in Feb/March 2023, along with further collaborative development between CSIRO and MBARI in Oct/Nov 2023.

-There have been many contributors to this project including:
+The development of this project has benefited from the contributions of many people including:

 * Chris Jackett - CSIRO Environment
 * Kevin Barnard - MBARI